Faster than ever

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Ever since the Galaxy S22 series, Samsung has redesigned its S phones to look remarkably close to the classic iPhone look, complete with the flat glass back and flat, angular edges.
-The Galaxy S22 Plus first applied this design, and now both the Galaxy S23 and S23+ have continued the new tradition.
+The Galaxy S22+ first applied this design, and it returns with the Galaxy S23+.

-The main design difference is in the cameras.
-Apple switched to its distinct triangular camera module look last generation and stuck with it here, while Samsung continues to employ the straight-line look.
+Both phones have a similar look, but diverge thanks to the cameras.
+Apple switched to its distinct triangular camera module look last generation and stuck with it here, while Samsung continues to employ its vertical-line look.
 Except this time, Samsung removed the aluminum camera housing around the sensors, leaving them naked for a more stark look.

 The Samsung logo is also much smaller than the metal Apple logo, and its colors are more subdued and "professional" looking than the iPhone 14 Plus, which embraces a slightly more fun and colorful look with options like Purple, Blue, and (Product) Red.